 The question of balance is a tricky one.
 What’s balance for me may not be balance for you.
 It goes back to goals and purpose.

-As it turns out, just writing – even if your content is engaging – is NOT enough to earn money from your blog.
+Writing frequently, even if your content is engaging, is not enough to earn money from your blog.
 There really are things you must do to turn your words into money.
 But those tactics aren’t secret.
 You can learn from others who are doing it, but this requires an investment of time and money.

 - Ruth Soukup’s ebook How to Blog for Profit Without Selling Your Soul – an excellent book that gives you a basic knowledge of how to start a blog and how to make money with it

 - Michelle Schroeder Gardner’s Making Sense of Affiliate Marketing – this self-directed course teaches you how to utilize affiliate marketing to create income, fast, from a blog.
-Michelle earns over $100K per month (not a typo) from her blog, and this product also gives you access to her private Facebook group, which is invaluable!
+Michelle earns over $100K per month (not a typo) from her blog.

 A few more articles you might enjoy about blogging: